 Last week it was settled: the European Medicines Agency (EMA) will be moving from London to Amsterdam.
 Brexit was the classic homewrecker in this story, forcing a 12-year relationship to end.
-But what does this mean for the involved parties and why all the drama?
+But what does this mean for the involved parties, and why all the drama?
 And, as always, why should we care?
-EMA is after all one of the leading medicine regulatory bodies in the world and regulatory affairs is usually, one might argue necessarily, associated with boredom.
-But knowing how medicine regulation is maintained and what parties are involved allows us to understand the processes that go on in the decision-making when drugs are getting introduced to the market.
+EMA is, after all, one of the leading medicine regulatory bodies in the world, and regulatory affairs are usually, one might argue necessarily, associated with boredom.
+But knowing how medicine regulation is maintained and what parties are involved allows us to understand the processes in decision-making when drugs are introduced to the market.
 We’re talking medicines for cancer diseases, diabetes, depression, future CAR-T therapy, etc. All medicinal drugs.
 Pretty important stuff.

 The EMA contest was a dramatic one

-The desire to host EMA was strong among the competitors; this is a beneficial deal for any country and many cities were willing to take care of the responsibility.
+The desire to host EMA was strong among the competitors; this is a beneficial deal for any country, and many cities were willing to take responsibility.
 To be exact, nineteen cities participated in a contest that could be compared to the Eurovision Song Contest.
-Countries were voting for their favourite host-cities, video promotions were presented, countries got disappointed, there were tears and celebrations, and many claimed cahoots.
-My sincere apologises to the people outside of Europe for the very local similes.
+Countries were voting for their favorite host cities, video promotions were presented, countries got disappointed, tears and celebrations, and many claimed cahoots.
+My sincere apologies to the people outside of Europe for the very local similes.
 Simply put, the Eurovision Song Contest is the American Idol of Europe.
 A show that we hate to love and love to hate in this part of the world.

 Let’s directly cut to the intriguing end.
-Milan and Amsterdam received the same amounts of votes and a hat-draw finally named Amsterdam the true winner and the future host of EMA.
-One winner, several losers and a finale full of drama.
+Milan and Amsterdam received the same amount of votes, and a hat draw finally named Amsterdam the true winner and the future host of EMA.
+One winner, several losers, and a finale full of drama.
 Can you wish for something better?
-Well, obviously Italy did… They needed the win more than most other countries this year.
-Just one week earlier they got to experience a brutal defeat against Sweden in the qualifications to the 2018 football World Cup in Russia.
-In other words, for the first time in 60 years there will be no Italy in the WC.
+Well, Italy did… They needed the win more than most other countries this year.
+Just one week earlier, they got to experience a brutal defeat against Sweden in the qualifications for the 2018 football World Cup in Russia.
+In other words, for the first time in 60 years, there will be no Italy in the WC.
 That’s rough.
-And on top of that they now lost EMA to Amsterdam?
+And on top of that, they now lost EMA to Amsterdam?
 Yikes…

 But great for Amsterdam!
-No World Cup for the Netherlands either, but a future hosting of the EMA.
-In 16 months, the lucrative agency moves to the green city and we’re all very excited.
+No World Cup for the Netherlands, but a future hosting of the EMA.
+In 16 months, the lucrative agency moves to the green city, and we’re all very excited.